How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

 The well-being of you and your family is priority, but if time allows, turn off your heating and air conditioning system and cover the outdoor unit with a tarp.
 Make sure you remove the tarp and any debris before you turn your unit back on after a storm.

 Once the storm has passed, ensure the system is safe before powering it back on.
 First, make sure there are no indications of damage and clean any debris from around the system.
 Call Strand Brothers Service Experts for an equipment inspection if there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional, turn the equipment back on as soon as possible to help dry the home and limit mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strand Brothers Service Experts and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Strand Brothers Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.